-Is what I report on this blog “fear-mongering?”
+Is what I report on this website “fear-mongering?”

 Yesterday an article was shared with me that mentioned me and my advocacy work.
 This blog post here, today on my website, is by way of a rebuttal — addressing not only a few misconceptions articulated in that particular piece, but also comments and critical reactions to my work that have appeared (and reappeared) over the years.

 While, as I said, this post was not written only in response to yesterday’s article, the author of the piece contends that it is relatively useless to simply know whether or not something contains Lead.
 The allegation sounds reasonable enough at first glance: that simply knowing whether any particular example of a consumer good — even a plate, mug, bowl, or other dishware — “merely” contains Lead serves no function; that only if something has confirmed currently leachable/bioavailable Lead is that information of any value.

 I emphatically disagree.

 I actually believe the opposite.
 Simply knowing if something has Lead (Mercury, or Arsenic, etc.) puts consumers in a position of power in making choices for their families and the health of our environment.

 Consumers have a right to know what they are buying — particularly if the items include neurotoxic elements.